DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-revisiting-the-importance-of-subject-and-curriculum-knowledge/spring-week-2-mentor-materials.md

 Suggested dialogue for mentors:

-Welcome to module 10 called ‘Revisiting the importance of subject and curriculum knowledge’.
+Welcome to module 10 called 'Revisiting the importance of subject and curriculum knowledge'.
 As you know, this module builds on your learning from Year 1.

 Guidance to mentors:

-The ECT should have read the ‘Thinking about your practice’ section of the self-directed study materials ahead of the topic.
+The ECT should have read the 'Thinking about your practice' section of the self-directed study materials ahead of the topic.
 The mentor should also read this to familiarise themselves with the content.
-In this portion of the mentor topic, the mentor will be asking questions to check the ECT’s understanding of what they have read.
+In this portion of the mentor topic, the mentor will be asking questions to check the ECT's understanding of what they have read.

 Suggested dialogue for mentors:

-You completed Activity 10.2 of the self-directed study materials: ‘Thinking about your practice’ in relation to subject and curriculum knowledge ahead of this topic.
-Let’s discuss your response to the questions to check your understanding of that material.
+You completed Activity 10.2 of the self-directed study materials: 'Thinking about your practice' in relation to subject and curriculum knowledge ahead of this topic.
+Let's discuss your response to the questions to check your understanding of that material.

 Why is it important to discuss curriculum design with colleagues?

 - Your colleagues have valuable experience and expertise that you can learn from.
 - By asking for help and guidance from colleagues, you increase the chances of producing high-quality lessons sooner.
-- Your colleagues will be able to point you towards excellent existing resources: there’s no need to reinvent the wheel for every lesson.
+- Your colleagues will be able to point you towards excellent existing resources: there's no need to reinvent the wheel for every lesson.

 What are some of the ways teachers can support each other with curriculum design?